salesforce/lwc/packages/@lwc/engine-core/README.md

 ### sanitizeHtmlContent()

 This experimental API enables the sanitization of HTML content by external services.
+This hook must be overridden as the default implementation is to throw an error.

 ### unwrap()